-The Fullerton College health fee is $19 per semester.
+The Fullerton College health fee is $21 per term for Fall and Spring and $18 per Summer term.
 This fee covers numerous health and wellness services that are available online.

 Resident students enrolled full-time (12 units) can expect to spend approximately $1,142 per year on fees when enrolled in the fall and spring semesters.

 Non-resident tuition for students enrolled full-time for fall and spring semesters is approximately $7,118.

 Net Price Calculator

 Use this calculator to provide estimated net price information for cost of attendance.